lgsvl/simulator/Docs/docs/python-api.md

 Available controllable object types:

  * **signal**

- * **cone**
+All Controllable objects can be added or removed dynamically.
+When reset() is called, all Controllables are removed and the ones in the map (if any) are added back.
 Controllable objects can be loaded plugins at runtime.
 Plugin must include IControllable and be built using the Simulator build process from Assets/External/Controllables folder.

 To get a list of controllable objects in a scene: